MYAS/Gopher State Guidelines for Organizations

 SPRING/SUMMER (Regular Season) MYAS GOPHER STATE BASEBALL EVENTS INCLUDE:

 (Gopher State Baseball League, North Star Baseball League, Gopher State Spring Invitationals, Gopher State Midsummer Classic and Gopher State Tournament of Champions.
-Renegade/Independent or All-Star teams are not eligible to participate in the Regular Season events included in this list.)
+Open/Independent or All-Star teams are not eligible to participate in the Regular Season events included in this list.)

-All-Star: An all-star team is defined as any team that is comprised of players from multiple communities where recognized youth associations exist.
+Club/Academy, All-Star: An all-star team is defined as any team that is comprised of players from multiple communities where recognized youth associations exist.

-Renegade/Independent: A renegade/independent team is defined as any team that is comprised of players who all reside in the same community or attend the same school, but who have chosen to bypass the local traveling association.
+Open/Independent: An open/independent team is defined as any team that is comprised of players who all reside in the same community or attend the same school, but who have chosen to bypass the local traveling association.

 Player Participation Rule - “Playing Up”